Entrance Examination Colloquium Doctum

 Please note: You are required to contact Erasmus MC’s Onderwijs Service Centrum (OSC) if you want to sit for an entrance examination for a degree programme offered by this faculty (Medicine).

-If you believe you are eligible for exemption of one or more elements of the CD, please include certified copies of your diplomas and grade lists as appendices to your registration form.
+N.B.
+If you think that you are eligible for exemption from parts of the EE, you can add certified copies of your diplomas and lists of marks as attachments to the enrolment form.

 How do I check the time and location of the tests?